 Much like a batch of home brew being concocted in a garage, Lucid Cycles, was founded in 2009 by Kris "Gravy" Gray out of his home studio and repair shop, where he works on road or mountain bikes.

 This summer, the custom bike frame builder is moving out of the "garage" and forming an alliance with the third generation family-owned ski shop located at 693 Main Street.
-This union and location, they say, helps differentiate Lucid Cycles from other bike shops in the Park City area with its unique combination of full service sales and repair aligned with custom frame building under one roof.

 "The last five years I have been growing the Lucid name from the ground up and things are coming together," Gray said.
 "This winter I approached Ryan (Smith) about setting up shop in an area of the store that was collecting dust and we worked out a sublease."